Blue and White Accessories in Traditional Home Decor

 A small side table shows off a beautiful vase with faux peonies and another Herend bunny.

-On the opposite wall behind the other sofa is another colorful and modern piece of art.
+On the opposite wall, behind the other sofa, is another colorful, modern piece of art.

 This beautiful chest has been in Bill’s family since 1910.
 It’s another place to display more of Julie’s collection of blue porcelain pieces.

-Although this home is very open, Julie has plenty of wall space to display more artwork and more blue pillows and flowers.
+Although this home is very open, Julie has plenty of wall space to display more artwork, blue pillows, and flowers.

 A console table on the window wall is another place to display more chinoiserie and flowers.